virtualcodewarrior/webComponentBaseClass/README.md

 # createWebComponent
-Library to simplify web component creation and reduce repetitive code for web components
+Library to simplify web component creation and reduce repetitive code for web components.
+I love web components, but some of it can be a bit cumbersome or repetitive to write especially if you want to use shadow dom.
+This library was created to simplify some of its creation and add some simple helper functions and objects to work with them after creation.
+This library doesn't add any fancy data binding features to keep it simple and I personally don't really like it to hide away the way data transfers between the DOM and JavaScript.

 ## Usage
 To use this library you will have to extend your web component class from the exported webComponentBaseClass: